 We enjoy helping you find just the right book, whether you are looking for a specific title or need a recommendation.
 Or stop by to browse our shelves for unexpected finds and hidden gems!

 As an art and community space, we feature cards and artwork by local artists.
 We also host community events including reading and discussion groups, poetry readings and workshops, author events, music, and more!
 See our upcoming events or sign up for our monthly newsletter.

 Michael Frederiksen (Manager)

-We are very happy to announce that Old Capitol Books is under new ownership; it has recently been purchased by its employees, Ali Elfaki and Stephanie Spoto.
+We are very happy to announce that Old Capitol Books is under new ownership as of August 1st, 2017; it has been purchased by its employees, Ali Elfaki and Stephanie Spoto.

 In early 2017, when the owner Matthew Sundt announced to his staff that he wanted to sell, we knew that we had to do what we could to keep the bookstore open.
 To us, this bookstore represents something much more than a mere job – it is a real passion.

 Ali Elfaki is a Sudanese immigrant who grew up here on the peninsula, and has been working at Old Capitol Books since 2014.
 He’s looking forward to helping the bookstore grow and develop into a literary and artistic fixture in the community.

 Stephanie Spoto has worked at Old Capitol Books since its opening in 2012, and she is very excited to be a key part of its next chapter.

 With the help of our families, bookstore staff, and friends, we were able to pool enough money to make the purchase of the business.
 (THANK YOU TO EVERYONE WHO HELPED!)

 We bonded over our love of books and literature, and many of our early days together were spent right here in the bookstore, so starting this next chapter of our lives together with Old Capitol Books is more than we could have ever hoped for.
 We are absolutely overjoyed.